ycl-the-lyc/ubc-study-notes/cpen-281/cpen-281.typ

   For technical writing, being more consistent on tense, attitude and being more concise.
   For texting, forming longer sentences possibly with edits so expressions can be tailored to the audience.
 ]

+== Technical Writing Strategies
+- Purpose, audience and context analysis.

+  What are the main ideas?
+How might people react to those?
+When and where will people read those?

+- 7 C's guideline.

+  Clear, concise, coherent, complete, correct, courteous, considerate.

+- Formality and technically level assessment.

+  Personal or impersonal, full phrases or abbreviations.

+#example[Instructor's Profile][
+  Hartaj Sanghara is an instructor in the Department of Electrical and Computer Engineering at UBC.
+Hartaj received her Honours Bachelor’s degree in English from the University of Victoria.
+  She received her Master of Arts in English Language and Literature from Queen’s University.
+  She also obtained a Diploma in Education, Guidance Studies, from UBC.
+Hartaj has been an instructor with the Faculty of Applied Science since 2012.
+She teaches technical communication and integrated engineering design project courses.

+  In addition, Hartaj has extensive experience as a communications specialist and a print and e-services manager mainly with the Ministry of Health.
+Her experience includes technical communication, professional writing, print and e-services, and management.
+]